istio/istio.io/_docs/tasks/traffic-management-v1alpha3/ingress.md

 For traffic entering an Istio service mesh, however, an Istio-aware [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers) is needed to allow Istio features, for example, monitoring and route rules, to be applied to traffic entering the cluster.

-Istio provides an envoy-based ingress controller that implements very limited support for standard Kubernetes `Ingress` resources as well as full support for an alternative specification, [Istio Gateway]({{home}}/docs/reference/config/istio.networking.v1alpha3.html#Gateway).
+Istio provides an Envoy-based ingress controller that implements very limited support for standard Kubernetes `Ingress` resources as well as full support for an alternative specification, [Istio Gateway]({{home}}/docs/reference/config/istio.networking.v1alpha3.html#Gateway).
 Using a `Gateway` is the recommended approach for configuring ingress traffic for Istio services.